joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/25/world/europe/france-drops-rape-investigation-of-former-deputy-mayor-of-paris.html?searchResultPosition=6

 **Diego Maradona, One of Soccer’s Greatest Players, Is Dead at 60**\
-`He was ranked with Pele among the best.
-But his ability to surprise and startle developed a darker edge as he became addicted to cocaine.`\
+`He was ranked with Pele among the best, and his ability to surprise and startle won over fans and even critics.
+But his excesses and addictions darkened his legacy.`\
 https://nytimes.com/2020/11/25/sports/soccer/diego-maradona-dead.html?searchResultPosition=7

 **We’re Still Smarter Than Computers**\